TMJ Disorder Treatment in Farmington, NM

 - Pain in the jaw or ear area when speaking, chewing, or yawning

-Injuries to the cartilage around your temporomandibular joint can result in TMJ.
-If your jaw is misaligned, or you have a bad bite—a bite where the teeth do not meet evenly—this can result in TMD and the need for TMJ treatment.
-If you grind your teeth while you are awake, and especially when you sleep, it can result in TMD occurring (and usually other issues as well, including headaches).
-Arthritis can be a contributing factor to TMJ in Farmington, NM, as well.
+If your jaw is misaligned, or you have a bad bite—a bite where the teeth do not meet evenly—this can result in a TMJD.
+Injuries to the cartilage around your jaw joints are also associated with TMJDs.
+Another cause is grinding your teeth while you are awake, and especially when you sleep.
+Arthritis can be a contributing factor to TMJDs in Farmington, NM, as well.

 Stop TMJ in Farmington, NM with an Occlusal Adjustment

-There is no one right solution for every case of TMJ disorder.
-Dr. Lusk’s expertise and extreme attention to detail make him an ideal TMJ dentist to diagnose the cause of your TMJ in Farmington, NM and treat your jaw pain safely and efficiently.
-You may need to wear a bite guard to protect your teeth and jaw from the unnatural forces of teeth grinding, or you could benefit from an occlusal adjustment.
+TMJDs are usually complex conditions with numerous contributing factors, so that each person will require a personalized solution.
+Dr. Lusk’s expertise and extreme attention to detail make him an ideal TMJ dentist.
+He can diagnose your TMJD’s cause and treat your jaw pain safely and efficiently.
+For example, you may need to wear a bite guard to protect your teeth and jaw from the unnatural forces of teeth grinding, or you could benefit from an occlusal adjustment.

-With an occlusal adjustment, your dentist in Farmington, NM adjusts your bite by very slightly reshaping the biting and incisal surfaces of your teeth so they no longer put undue stress on each other when biting, chewing, or grinding.
+With an occlusal adjustment, your dentist in Farmington, NM, adjusts your mouth by very slightly reshaping the biting and incisal surfaces of your teeth, so they no longer put undue stress on each other when biting, chewing, or grinding.
 This small adjustment can make a big difference and end your jaw pain for good.

-Dr. Lusk has a passion for helping people be pain free and have healthy smiles for life.
+Dr. Lusk has a passion for helping people manage pain and have healthy smiles for life.
 If you are experiencing jaw pain, please call Lusk Family Dentistry today to schedule your consultation.
 We look forward to speaking with you.